BrennoFruhauf/cosmic-games/README.md

 This project was developed to complete the subject "Web Development I" of the Information Systems course at IF Goiano Campus Avaçado Catalão.

-The data on display was obtained via Web Scraping done using the [puppeteer.js](https://pptr.dev/) library on game information sites, after which a json was created simulating the database.
+The data on display was obtained by Web Scraping using the [puppeteer.js](https://pptr.dev/) library on game information sites, after which a json was created simulating the database.

-The website [Cosmic Games](https://brennofruhauf.github.io/cosmic-games/) is a simulation of a catalog of games to be downloaded, with a minimalist design and an innovative experience.
+The website [Cosmic Games](https://brennofruhauf.github.io/cosmic-games/) is a simulation of a catalog of games to be downloaded.
+With a minimalist design and an innovative experience.

 ## 📋 To-do